Gilbert Fitzgerald Coan

 In lieu of flowers, the family suggests gifts to the Foundation at the First United Methodist Church of Brevard, 325 N. Broad Street, Brevard, NC, 28712 or to support the Baseball program at Brevard College, 1 College Drive, Brevard, NC, 28712.

 To leave a condolence for the family of Gil Coan, please visit "obituaries" at www.moorefh.com.

 Moore-Blanchard Funerals & Cremations is caring for the family.

-To send flowers to Gilbert "Gil" F. Coan's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Gilbert "Gil" F. Coan, please visit our floral store.